d12frosted/elpa-mirror/stable-melpa/x509-mode-readme.txt

-Major for viewing certificates, CRLs, keys and DH-parameters.
+Major mode for viewing certificates, CRLs, and other PKI-related files.

 Uses OpenSSL for viewing PEM and DER encoded PKI entities.